-Applicant must submit an essay that outlines the applicant's philosophy of Education and schedule an interview with a member of the Music Education faculty.
+Applicant must submit an essay that outlines the applicant's philosophy of Education and schedule an interview with a member of the Graduate Music Education faculty.
+(No audition required.)

 For optional conducting emphasis:

 Applicant must submit a thirty-minute video recording of a conducted ensemble.